yougov/mongo-connector/mongo-connector/README.md

 To start the system, simply run "python mongo_connector.py".
 It is likely, however, that you will need to specify some command line options to work with your setup.
 They are described below:

-`-m` or `--mongos` is to specify the mongos address, which is a host:port pair, or for clusters with one shard, the primary's address.
+`-m` or `--mongos` is to specify the main address, which is a host:port pair.
+For sharded clusters, this should be the mongos address.
+For individual replica sets, supply the address of the primary.
 For example, `-m localhost:27217` would be a valid argument to `-m`.
-It is not necessary to specify double-quotes aroung the argument to `-m`.
 Don't use quotes around the address.

-`-b` or `--backend-url` is to specify the URL to the target system being used.
-For example, if you were using Solr out of the box, you could use '-b http://localhost:8080/solr' with the SolrDocManager to establish a proper connection.
+`-t` or `--target-url` is to specify the URL to the target system being used.
+For example, if you were using Solr out of the box, you could use '-t http://localhost:8080/solr' with the SolrDocManager to establish a proper connection.
 Don't use quotes around address.
 If target system doesn't need URL, don't specify.